 }

-3. Importance of closing a file
+Importance of closing a file:

 Resource management: Every opened file consumes system resources.
 If files are not closed properly, it may lead to memory leaks or resource exhaustion.

 Ensuring data integrity: For write or append operations, fclose() ensures that any buffered data is flushed (written to the file) and not lost.